VamsiDevalla/JIRA-print/README.md

 - Step-2: Now open any terminal and navigate project directory ```JIRAPRINT``` and run the command ```npm install```

 ## Every time
+_ I have attached a image at the bottom of this page that can help you to figure out some of steps below. _
 - Step-1: Open Jira and go to active sprint
 - Step-2: Now open developer tools of the browser and navigate to network tab
   > For Chrome on Mac, ```COMMAND + OPTION + I```, will on open network tab in developer tools